Zugdidi Municipality

 Zugdidi (ზუგდიდის მუნიციპალიტეტი) is a Municipality of Georgia, in the region of Samegrelo-Zemo Svaneti.
-Zugdidi Municipality is located in the central part of western Georgia (area - 692 sq. km).
+Zugdidi Municipality is located in the central part of western Georgia, and has an area of 692 sqkm.
 Its western border follows the Black Sea coast (Ganmukhuri, Anaklia), the administrative strip of Abkhazia (Gali district) in the northwest, Tsalenjikha Municipality in the north and northeast, and it borders Chkhorotsqu Municipality and Khobi Municipality to the south.
 Zugdidi is the administrative center of both Zugdidi Municipality and Samegrelo Zemo-Svaneti region.
 Between 2014 and 2017 the city of Zugdidi was separated from the municipality and was a so-called "self-governed" city (or kalaki), but this administrative and governance reform was deemed too inefficient and expensive.

 History

-Ancient History
+Ancient history

 The territory of Zugdidi municipality, due to its economic-geographical location, seems to have been inhabited since ancient times.
 Archaeological sites confirm that coastal wetlands originated in the recent geological past.
 It can be seen that during the flourishing of the Colchis culture in the fourth-third millennia of the old year the wetlands were significantly less.

 During the Hellenistic period, an important trade route passed through the territory of modern Zugdidi municipality from Svaneti, on the river.
 Along the Enguri stream, in the direction of the Black Sea and from there, trade goods were transported to the Hellenic world (direct evidence of the development of this trade route must be the ancient necropolis of the village Riki, with the tombs of socially advanced members), which is confirmed by numismatic materials.

 Zugdidi was an important city of ancient Georgia.
 Its etymology has been touched upon by many scholars, most of them suggest that Zugdidi // Zurgdidi // Zugdidi means a big hill in Megrelian.
 This was the name of the hill, which was later called Mantskhvarkarish Sukia (Hill of the Savior's Gate), after which the city built here took its name.